-Apple spice is probably the most underrated fall flavor.
-Pumpkin gets all the attention, but apple is just as cozy and festive!
+Pumpkin gets all the attention, but apple spice is underrated and cozy!
 If you’re not on your apple spice game yet, try out these Apple Cider Donuts!
 Made with a perfect mix of warm spices and tangy cider, these donuts are equally sweet, spicy, and delicious.

 The trick to the great apple cider flavor is to reduce the apple cider!
 Cook 1 ½ cups apple cider down until it’s ½ cup.
 It concentrates the liquid so that it’s super flavorful without adding too much moisture to the batter.